hardtware/DC2/README.md

 5.3 If you have an OLED you need to connect it before installing the MinnowBoard Turbot into the container.

 5.3.1 Just as we did with the screws for mounting the MinnowBoard, we need to clean out the threads for the OLED mount.
-Screw the M1.6 screws into the OLED mounting locations with the supplied allen wrent, and then take them back out.
+Screw the M1.6 screws into the OLED mounting locations with the supplied allen wrench, and then take them back out.

 ![mounting screws](./images/OLED_screws.jpg)